 Like John Audubon, I am constantly seeking new classifications of bikers and so could use your help to refine and add classifications.
 Unlike Audubon, I did not shoot and then eat my subjects.

-4 responses to “A Spotter’s Guide to Motorcyclists”
+4 thoughts on “A Spotter’s Guide to Motorcyclists”

 Generally, I’d say that’s going to be somewhere around nutcase or hardcore rider.
 The hardcore guys tend to be mechanics out of love.
 The nutcases tend to be mechanics out of necessity.